 Lean Angle Per Frame

-When navigating uneven terrain, the agent can lean forwards or backwards.
-This parameter specifies the maximum angle (in degrees) that the agent can tilt by in a single frame.
+When navigating uneven terrain, the agent can lean forward or backward.
+When turned on, this parameter specifies the maximum angle (in degrees) that the agent can tilt in a single frame.

 Specifies how far (in degrees) the agent can lean backward.